Home ITCResearchPhD at ITCPhD projectsDevelopment of a Digital Twin to Support Proactive Management of Urban Groundwater Drainage in Municipal Areas

 Research theme

-In PLUS research, people are our focus.
-Everyone is included, from societal thought-leaders, to government policy makers, to high-level civil society advocates – through to entrepreneurs and citizens, including the disenfranchised.
-These people are our collaborators, our participants, our beneficiaries, our users.
+In our research, people are our focus.
+Everyone is included, from societal thought-leaders, government policy makers, high-level civil society advocates, entrepreneurs and citizens, and the disenfranchised.
+These people are our collaborators, participants, beneficiaries, and users.
 PLUS focuses on understanding the spatial information needs of society and responding to those needs in responsible ways – as tools, as systems, as infrastructure, or as ways of thinking.
-Our work sits at the nexus of urbanization, land tenure, governance, climate change, and transportation – and the grand challenges of sustainability and social equity in the age of the anthropocene.
+Our work sits at the nexus of urbanisation, land tenure, governance, climate change, and transportation – and the grand challenges of sustainability and social equity in the age of the Anthropocene.

 Show more